 Due to the aging baby-boomer population, the demand for home services is growing; employment of home health aides is projected to grow by a staggering 38%, which is much faster than the average job in the U.S. According to the Bureau of Labor Statistics (BLS), employment of social and human service assistants is also projected to grow considerably (by 11%) by 2024.

-What are the Best Online Certificate in Human Services Programs?
+2020 Best Accredited Online Certificate in Human Services Programs

 Northcentral Technical College

 Founded in 1912 as an industrial school, NTC now offers a comprehensive catalog of academic and career training programs.
 Options include an online certificate in behavioral and social sciences that helps students strengthen communication and interpersonal skills.
 Graduates can pursue entry-level administrative jobs or pursue degrees in fields like business and psychology.

 Unlike conventional certificates in human services, the NTC track allows students to personalize the curriculum with guided electives.
 They focus their behavioral science education in developmental psychology, abnormal psychology, or psychology of human relations.
 Candidates can prepare for counseling careers by delving into diversity studies or marriage/family dynamics.

 NTC operates a streamlined admissions process that candidates can complete online.
 High school graduates in the college's service district may access free tuition based on academic merit through the NTC Promise initiative.

 NTC is regionally accredited by the Higher Learning Commission.

 Great Basin College

 GBC serves approximately 4,000 students annually, many of whom earn their credentials remotely.
 Its catalog includes an online certificate of achievement in human services.
 In addition to preparing candidates for careers in mental health centers and correctional institutions, this 15-credit program allows candidates to easily transfer into associate or bachelor's degree-completion tracks.